Last Updated on July 23, 2022 by Real Men Sow

 These versatile tubers can also be eaten raw, without the need to peel, or cooked in much the same manner as potatoes: boiled, baked or grilled.
 This can be added to soups, stews, salads, and even Oca mash.

-This root vegetable, also known as turnip-rooted celery, stump-rooted celery, or knob celery is a variety that grows large edible spherical leaves, roots, and stems.
+Celeriac is a root vegetable, also known as turnip-rooted celery, stump-rooted celery, or knob celery is a variety that grows large edible spherical leaves, roots, and stems.

 It is a product of the Mediterranean Basin.
 It was created from wild celery roots that have a small edible root.
-It is oddly shaped, but it has delicate flavour and subtle parsley, celery, and nuttiness.
+It is oddly shaped, but it has a delicate flavour and subtle parsley, celery, and nuttiness.
 You can eat it raw or cooked.
 It can also be roasted or stewed, blanched, mashed or added to soups or casseroles.
 You can also use the leaves as garnish.

 Brussel Berry sprouts

 Brussel sprouts are like marmite in the vegetable world, they’re either loved or hated.
 An innovative British farmer has come up with an alternative.

 Brussel Berry Sprouts have a reddish-purple colour and a milder, sweeter taste than regular sprouts.
 They are growing in popularity and can be an excellent addition to any Christmas meal.

 It is also known as a Yam Bean, Mexican potato or a bulbous root vegetable.
 It’s a member of the legume family and grows on vines.
 It is native to Mexico, but it can be grown in warmer climates.

 Although it has the same texture as a turnip, it has a more apple-like taste.
 The thick, papery skin must be removed before it can be eaten, raw or cooked.
 Jicama’s versatility and many uses in cooking is its greatest asset.